stephanlamoureux/twoge/README.md

 2. Host the static files like images and videos on an S3 bucket.

-3. Create an IAM role that allows public access of S3 bucket.
+3. Create an IAM role that allows public access to the S3 bucket.

 4. Launch an EC2 instance with an Amazon Linux 2 AMI, using the IAM role you previously created.